Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: The simplified test problem

+Notice that we are free to choose for the operator $\mathcal L$ any positive-definite operator associated with elastodynamics of thin structures, such as, for example, the full Koiter shell model operator, described in \cite{ SunTam}.

-Before we write the main splitting steps we also notice that the fluid stress, which in this simplified example is only the pressure, will be split into two parts: Part I which is given by $p - \beta p$, and Part 2 which is given by $\beta p$ so that $p = (p - \beta p) + \beta p$=Part 1 + Part 2.
+Before we write the main splitting steps we also notice that the fluid stress, which in this simplified example corresponds to the pressure, will be split into two parts: Part I which is given by $p - \beta p$, and Part 2 which is given by $\beta p$, so that $p = (p - \beta p) + \beta p$=Part 1 + Part 2.

 Thus, the main steps of the Lie splitting for the simplified FSI problem \eqref{StabilityStokes} are:\\ \\ {\bf{The fluid sub-problem:}} 0.1in